solyarisoftware/dialogs/README.md

     end
 ```

-My choice have been to made each dialog *language agnostic*, moving internationalization/natural language transaltions in separate files (one for each language: by example: `list_lang_it.rb` for Italian language, `list_lang_en.rb` for English, etc.).
+My choice have been to made each dialog *language agnostic*, moving internationalization/natural language translations in separate files (one for each language: by example: `list_lang_it.rb` for Italian language, `list_lang_en.rb` for English, etc.).

-> Implementation code Note: I feel that incapsulate literals inside methods is a compromise, interms od readibility and performance, between a spaghetti-code (hard-code texts inside the state machine logic code), and using some template engine (at first my aim was to use Michel Mertens' mote gem, but I now prefer the text-inside-methods approach).
-Also the choice to use regex to process user choice is opinable, I admit.
+> Implementation code Note: I feel that encapsulate literals inside methods is a compromise, in terms of readibility and performance, between a spaghetti-code (hard-code texts inside the state machine logic code), and using some template engine (at first my aim was to use Michel Mertens' mote gem, but I now prefer the text-inside-methods approach).
+Also the choice to use regex to process user choice is debatable, I admit.
 A temporary decision

 #### Language-agnostic dialogs ?

-I thinked **((dialogs))** project as a man-machine text (or speech) based interface among people and chatbots.
+I thought **((dialogs))** project as a man-machine text (or speech) based interface among people and chatbots.
 So when we refer to 'languages', we mean *natural languages*!
-That's pretty correct, but please note **((dialogs))** fully separate the state machine logic from any specific language, that coud be neither a natural language, neither a 'text-based' stream!
+That's pretty correct, but please note **((dialogs))** fully separate the state machine logic from any specific language, that could be neither a natural language, neither a 'text-based' stream!
 In facts you could imagine language requests/replies in any sort of *binary-format*!
 By example we could imagine [MessagePack](http://msgpack.org/), as a possible language; in this case we can consider the dialog system as a machine-to-machine communication meta-language.

 ## Introspection and helpers
 Each dialog state is associated to a relative `help` method (pseudo-state) that reply to user the possible choices/action on the relative state.
 In this way user alway know 'how to do' in a dialog conversation, asking 'help' about what to do.
-I call thisi *state introspection*.
+I call this: *state introspection*.

 >TODO: At a higher level each dialog elemental must be instrospected asking a description of the dialog.
 This could be done just with a description text file associated to the dialog.